rwtodd/org.rwtodd.crypto.spritz/README.md

 _Edit: 2015-09-13_: I converted the C to C++ because I wanted to see if I could feel a productivity difference using iterators for everything.
 My findings are in the readme in that directory.

+_Edit: 2015-12-14_: I made an fsharp version of the hasher, which computes multiple hashes in parallel.
+It runs about as fast as the java version.
+Very impressive, especially since the code is so short!

 About the Java Version
 ----------------------